TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/lesson.md

 Students will be able to...

 * Define and identify: **Digital Audio Workstation (DAW)**, **sound tab**, `fitMedia()`, `setTempo()`
-* Playing beats using the functions
+* Play beats using the functions above
 * Loop through items in a list
 * Be aware of the scope of variables during iteration